 The Seasiders' first ever league final was an ostensible disaster which may, in fact, have constituted just the kind of wake-up call required to transform them from pretenders into bona fide contenders.
 Port Adelaide won with ease, 22.21 (159) to 13.16 (940, with Glenelg displaying a brittleness and indecisiveness which had not been apparent since the opening couple of games of the season.

-Such frailties were swept aside the following week, however, as Glenelg came roaring home in the last quarter to defeat Sturt by 13 points, having trailed narrowly at every change.
+Such frailties were swept aside the following week's preliminary final, however, as Glenelg came roaring home in the last quarter to defeat Sturt by 13 points, having trailed narrowly at every change.
 Despite this, few pundits could see any reason to tip anything other than a substantial Port Adelaide grand final win.

 Best in a fairly even team display by the victors was spring-heeled centre half forward Arch Goldsworthy, with the fleet-footed roving trio of Arthur Link, Roy Colyer and Lance Leak also exerting a decisive influence.

 But more about Glenelg’s historic and heroic 1934 achievement in due course.

 Back in 1921 Glenelg, of course, finished an unceremonious last.
 North Adelaide failed to defend the premiership won the previous season, and indeed failed to qualify for the finals altogether, finishing fifth.
 The flag was won by Port Adelaide, which defeated arch rivals Norwood by 8 points in a dour, low scoring challenge final.

 Newspaper reports of the time interchangeably refer to Glenelg as the Bays and the seasiders.
 The Tiger moniker was still to be thought of.

 “The Register”, 23/5/21, page 3.